VenturianTome/VenturianTome/src/5.Characters/Cardboard_Friend.md

 ## | Other Trivia
 - The Governor of North Dakota came by what was Gertrude's house to warn her of a 37 year old man from Michigan wanted in 13 states for dressing up in cardboard boxes and breaking into people's houses \[14:34 - *Cardboard Friend*]
 - Cardboard Friend wants to "be a family again" "just like old times" \[9:08 / 13:51 - *Haunted By Cardboard Friend*]
-- Cardboard Friend is a Level 4 entity that is resistant to reflective surfaces \[10:03 - *Haunted By Cardboard Friend*]
 - The story of Cardboard Friend, according to Toast's book, is that there was a family a long time ago, "there was a family, some children, some ghost shows up, kid goes crazy, and disappears" dates aren't recorded and they don't know much about it; Ghost figures that Cardboard Friend creates insanity in its victims and feeds off of it \[10:54 - *Haunted By Cardboard Friend*]